-It all depends upon the device which you are using to store data like PC and Laptops use different drives.
+It all depends upon the device you are using to store data like PC and Laptops use different drives.

 Most PC devices use traditional HDD rather than SSHD or SSD.
 You can install some additional files in SSD to increase the performance and basic functionality.
 But some newer PCs have SSD on smaller capacity.
-However, the SSHD is all-time best; rather, you are using a PC or Laptop.
+However, the SSHD is the all-time best; rather, you are using a PC or Laptop.
 Because in SSHD, there is no need to add programming files to store music and photos.

 The decision about whether to choose SSD or SSHD is tricky.
 Because the Laptops only have a single room for the drive, we have to choose between SSHD, HDD, and SSD.
 The SSHD gives massive storage capacity, while SSD gives excellent performance.
-But the wise choice is of SSHD it can easily handle both performance and space.
+But the wise choice is SSHD it can easily handle both performance and space.

 The choice to use a drive completely depends upon whether you have a PC or Laptop.
 We have cleared all the differences between HDD VS SSHD.
 If HDD is cheaper then SSHD is faster and more durable.
 SSHD uses less energy to store a large amount of data than HDD.
 The highest capacity to store data for SSHD is 4TB, and HDD is 10TB.